StoneCypher/jssm/src/doc_md/WhatAreStateMachines.md

 # What are Finite State Machines?

+Support tools are important to keeping software running correctly.
+As programmers move from small software to medium software, they often find that teaching the computer more about what's going on, so that the computer can meaningfully argue, is a productive strategy.

+`Type system`s are an obvious example - if you have a variable meant to store a number, and accidentally attempt to assign some text to it, it is useful for your programming lanugage or environment to be able to discover and announce the mistake.  `Check constraint`s, `foreign key`s, `spec`s, and `unit test`s are other examples of teaching the computer to say "no."

+`Finite State Machine`s are a very powerful mechanism for teaching the computer what's actually happening.
+They represent something as a collection of `states` (finite because you predefine which ones exist,) then define which states may turn into which other states.
+Most of the value of a `state machine` comes from this modelling, and from refusing inappropriate transitions.

 `Finite State Machine`s are a classic tool from the 1950s, meant to allow a system to be better defined.
 In formal and high safety systems they are a critical tool.
 FSL, the `Finite State Language`, exists to make them easier to write, debug, and maintain.

-Most likely, you're already pretty familiar with a lot of state machines.
+Most likely, you're already pretty familiar with a lot of state machines - light switches, traffic lights, microwaves, and so forth.
 On those grounds, we teach state machines by example.